 About half a million mortgage borrowers in the UK are under inactive or unregulated lenders.
 Of those, around 140,000 borrowers would save money if they were able to remortgage to another lender with lower interest rates.

 “Mortgage prisoners are often stuck on more expensive mortgages,” said Christopher Woolard of FCA.
 “We are removing barriers to switching in our rules and we would like to see firms make changes to their own processes quickly in order that customers can benefit as soon as possible.”

 Aside from the sluggish growth of household incomes and the ongoing political uncertainty, three other factors are also slowing the UK housing market:

-Effects of new stamp duty surcharge
+Effects of greatly increased stamp duties

-Stamp Duty rates have been sharply ramped up in recent years.
+UK Stamp Duty rates have been sharply ramped up in recent years.
 In April 2016, Stamp Duty rates on buy-to-let transactions increased very significantly - greatly dampening activity.

 In April 2010 a new 5% Stamp Duty rate was introduced on homes over £1 million.
 In March 2012, 6% Stamp Duty was introduced on homes over £2 million.